-(1 + CAF) × Rate per RSF = Reduction in Annual Rent
+$(1 + CAF) \times Rate per RSF = Reduction in Annual Rent$

 552.270-21 Effect of Acceptance and Occupancy.
+As prescribed in 570.703, insert the following clause:

 EFFECT OF ACCEPTANCE AND OCCUPANCY (SEP 1999)

 Neither the Government's acceptance of the premises for occupancy, nor the Government's occupancy thereof, shall be construed as a waiver of any requirement of or right of the Government under this Lease, or as otherwise prejudicing the Government with respect to any such requirement or right.